-- Conducting educational presentations prior to the See, Test & Treat program to encourage target populations to come get screened at See, Test & Treat - Education through press releases/radio shows/ local news pieces - Ask a Doctor/ Pathologist table- where patients can look through a microscope to see what normal vs. cancerous cells look like.
-Patients interact with pathologists and other physicians and ask them questions- this is a good way to demystify the process of what happens after you get your pap test and mammogram. - Health fair featuring vendors and community resources that your target population could benefit from - Demonstration of self-breast exams and disease states with interactive anatomic models or posters - Looping videos or slide shows with educational content in waiting areas
+- Conducting educational presentations prior to the See, Test & Treat program to encourage target populations to register, attend and receive screenings at See, Test & Treat - Education through press releases/radio shows/ local news pieces - Ask a Doctor/ Pathologist table- where patients can look through a microscope to see what normal vs. cancerous cells look like.
+Patients interact with pathologists and other physicians along with having the opportunity to ask them questions- this is a good way to demystify the process of what happens after you get your pap test and mammogram. - Health fair featuring vendors and community resources that your target population could benefit from - Demonstration of self-breast exams and disease states with interactive anatomic models or posters - Looping videos or slide shows with educational content in waiting areas (A playlist is provided on the See, Test & Treat Toolkit under "Education Materials")